St Mark's Church, Huddersfield: Foundation stone ceremony

-The corner stone was laid in the afternoon of Saturday 15 May 1886.
+The cornerstone was laid in the afternoon of Saturday 15 May 1886.
 There had been bad weather during the previous week, and the ceremony was performed before a "considerable" crowd under a large tent in a high wind, although the rain had abated.
 The silver trowel had an ivory handle and a Morocco case lined with silk.
 The blade was engraved thus: "Presented to Mrs William Brooke, on the occasion of her laying the foundation stone of St Mark's Church, Leeds-Road, Huddersfield, Saturday May 15th, 1886, by W. Swinden Barber, architect, James W. Bardsley, vicar of Huddersfield and chairman of the Building Committee; Edward Armitage, treasurer; and George Fisher, secretary."
 The mallet "was made of polished rosewood, and was beautifully finished.
 Round the top of the head a suitable inscription was engraved on two circles of silver."
 These circles were engraved, "Presented by William Henry Jessop to Mrs William Brooks, Northgate Mount, May 15th, 1886," and "St Mark's Church, Huddersfield."
 Chief among those present at the ceremony were Mr William Brooke JP, and his wife.
 Heading the list of surpliced clerics were the Reverends J. Wareing Bardsley MA vicar and Rural Dean of Huddersfield, and John Dunbar, vicar-designate of St Mark's, and the choir led by Mr Fowles.
 They were accompanied by sixteen other clerics, plus J.F.
 Richards, headmaster of Huddersfield College, three justices of the peace, a number of local personages and the building contractors.
 Last on the list was T.H.
 Farrar, managing clerk for the architect who was not present on that day.